bikkikumar-sha/aid/README.md

 # aid
 aDVANCED iNTERACTIVE dICTIONARY
-This program si used to generate custom word-list by accepting the details of the victim.
+This program is used to generate custom word-list by accepting the details of the victim.
 Enter the victims details and the program will generate the custom wordlist that can be used to brute force against a single victim.
 The output can be tuned according to the requirement.